dtao/autodoc/README.md

 For every example in your comments, the expected output (the part to the right of `// =>`) will first be checked against all of your custom handlers (in order) to see if there's a match.

-The `template` property should name a Mustache template file in your output folder following the naming convention **_[template name].js.mustache** (so the example above would require two files, _template1.js.mustache and _template2.js.mustache).
+The `template` property should name a Mustache template file in your output folder following the naming convention "_[template name].js.mustache" (so the example above would require two files, "_template1.js.mustache" and "_template2.js.mustache").
 The data passed to the template property will include the properties `{ actual, actualEscaped, expected, expectedEscaped, match }`.

 - `actual`: The literal string taken directly from the comment on the left of the `// =>`
 - `actualEscaped`: An escaped version of `actual` suitable for, e.g., putting inside a JavaScript string in your template